 Note that the necessity to infer simple data types is naturally closely related to the purpose the schema is inferred for.
 Assuming that the resulting XML schema is used within a kind of XML data editor, the inferring module should propose also simple data types.
-On the other hand, if the inferred XML schema is used as a solution for approaches based on existence of an XML schema, e.g. schema-driven XML-to-relational mapping methods (e.g. [31]), the simple data types are of marginal importance and, thus, can be omitted.
+On the other hand, if the inferred XML schema is used as a solution for approaches based on existence of an XML schema, e.g. schema-driven XML-to-relational mapping methods (e.g. [22, 31]), the simple data types are of marginal importance and, thus, can be omitted.

 XML Schema Advanced Constructs The second big advantage of the XML Schema language are various complex constructs.
-The language exploits objectoriented features, such as user-defined data types, inheritance, polymorphism, i.e. substitutability of both data types and elements, etc. Although most of these constructs do not extend the expressive power of XML Schema in comparison to DTD (i.e. they are a kind of "syntactic sugar") [23], they enable one to specify more user-friendly and, hence, realistic schemas.
+The language exploits objectoriented features, such as user-defined data types, inheritance, polymorphism, i.e. substitutability of both data types and elements etc. Although most of these constructs do not extend the expressive power of XML Schema in comparison to DTD (i.e. they are a kind of "syntactic sugar") [23], they enable one to specify more user-friendly and, hence, realistic schemas.
 Naturally, their usage is closely related to the previously described problem of user-interaction, since only the user can specify which of the constructs are preferred.

-Integrity Constraints Both DTD and XML Schema enable one to specify not only the structure, but also various semantic constraints.
+Integrity Constraints Both DTD and XML Schema enable one to specify not only the structure of the data, but also various semantic constraints.
 Both involve ID and IDREF(S) data types that specify unique identifiers and references to them.
-The XML Schema language extends this feature using unique, key and keyref constructs that have the same purpose but enable one to specify the unique/key values more precisely.
+The XML Schema language extends this feature using unique, key and keyref constructs that have the same purpose but enable one to specify the unique/key values more precisely, i.e. for selected subsets of elements and/or attributes and valid within a specified area.
 In addition, the assert and report constructs enable one to express specific constraints on values using the XPath language [10].
 Unfortunately, none of the existing approaches focusses on any of these constraints.
 In addition, there are also more general integrity constraints [28] that could be inferred, though they cannot be expressed in the existing schema specification languages so far.
 In general, their inference would extend the optimization of approaches that analyze and exploit information on XML data from XML schemas.

-Currently there exist several works which focus on constraint inference [12, 32], but they focus on restricted cases of integrity constraints in special situations.
+Currently there exist several works which focus on constraint inference [11, 32], but they focus on restricted cases of integrity constraints in special situations.
 There seems to exist no method that would combine schema inference with a more general approach to inference of related integrity constraints.

 Other Schema Definition Languages The DTD and XML Schema are naturally not the only languages for definition of structure of XML data, though they are undoubtedly the most popular ones.
-There are also other relatively popular schema specification languages.
-The most popular ones are RELAX NG [26] and Schematron [18] which both have already become ISO standards.
+The obvious reason is that these two have been proposed by the W3C, whereas DTD is even a part of specification of XML.
+Nevertheless, there are also other relatively popular schema specification languages.
+The most popular ones are RELAX NG [26] and Schematron [17] which both have already become ISO standards.